zoo architecture, zoo madrid

 Animal welfare and experiences

-The next trend is towards animal welfare and zoos connect to all-encompassing experiences which many people already have, in particular thanks to 3D, Google VR, and sensation; it's all about collecting experiences.
+The next trend is towards animal welfare and zoos connect to all-encompassing experiences that many people already have, in particular, thanks to 3D, Google VR, and sensation; it's all about collecting experiences.
 Animals are displayed in their native habitats, grouped with their geographical conspecifics.
 Visitors to the zoo, as well, should feel as if they themselves are ín the animal's habitat.
 Immersed in nature together.
 With this landscape immersion concept, zoos extrapolate the exhibition of animals in their indigenous landscape, to a whole range of world landscapes and themes.

 Enclosures for birds can be confronting in the zoo: caging symbols of freedom for the pleasure of humans.
 Birds don't care about wall paintings and artificial plants and architects create projects of everything which may involve designing the confinement of birds.

-Antwerp Zoo has put the birds in brightly lighted windows in an otherwise dark hall.
+Till 2020, Antwerp Zoo has put the birds in brightly lighted windows in an otherwise dark hall.
 No bars or glass confine them, diurnal birds do not fly into the dark.
 The unobstructed view is great fun for the zoo-goers.

 It's twice an illusion in that people think they are seeing animals in their natural state and animals, most of whom are zoo-born, think that they are at home.

 Raffaele de Vico is going on a study visit to Leipzig to see the aviary of Carl James Bühring.
-He finds out which form is most suitable for taking off and landing of birds and ends up at the geodesic dome (1935, Rome).
+He finds out which form is most suitable for taking off and landing birds and ends up at the geodesic dome (1935, Rome).

 In 1980, Otto Frei, Jörg Gribl and Ted Happold designed a cloud-like bird aviary with 18-meter high pylons and hanging wire mesh in Zoo Munich.

-A common thread in zoo architecture seems to be: this is not a zoo.
+Common trend in zoo architecture seems to be: this is not a zoo.